grahamr975/EWS-Office365-Contact-Sync/README.md

 - Import the list of contacts into a specified user's Office 365 mailbox
 - You can run the sync for any number of users
 - Specify a custom contact folder
-- Uses Application Impersonation so this can all be done from a single admin account (that has Application Impersonation permissions)
+- ~~Uses Application Impersonation so this can all be done from a single admin account (that has Application Impersonation permissions)~~
+    Uses a single AzureApp & certificate based authenication (See guide below)

 ## Modern Certificate-Based Authenication Requirements (OCT 2022 Update)
 ### Note to Legacy Users: This update requires you to complete the below steps in order to use the script.
-Do not update if you cannot complete these new steps.
-This method replaces the need to use credentials & instead uses a certificate for both the EWS and ExchangeOnline APIs.
 1. Install the Exchange Online Powershell V2
 ```
 Install-Module -Name ExchangeOnlineManagement -RequiredVersion 2.0.5
 ```
-2. Create an Azure app & certificate file using the tutorial here, taking note of the addendums below: https://github.com/MicrosoftDocs/office-docs-powershell/blob/main/exchange/docs-conceptual/app-only-auth-powershell-v2.md
+2. Create an Azure app & certificate file using [the tutorial here](https://github.com/MicrosoftDocs/office-docs-powershell/blob/main/exchange/docs-conceptual/app-only-auth-powershell-v2.md), taking note of the addendums below.
-    1. The app will require 'Global Reader' permission.
+    * The app will require **Global Reader** permission (Referenced in tutorial).
-    2. Take a record of the Azure app's "Application (client) ID" as you'll need this later.
+    * Take a record of the Azure app's **Application (client) ID** as you'll need this later.
-    3. Enable Public Client Flows in the Azure App (Authenication -> Allow public client flows)
+    * Enable Public Client Flows in the Azure App (**Authenication** -> **Allow public client flows**)
-    4. Specify a redirect URI (Authenication -> Platform Configurations -> Add a platform -> Mobile and desktop applications -> Enable 'https://login.microsoftonline.com/common/oauth2/nativeclient' as a redirect URI.)
+    * Specify a redirect URI (**Authenication** -> **Platform Configurations** -> **Add a platform** -> **Mobile and desktop applications** -> Enable 'https://login.microsoftonline.com/common/oauth2/nativeclient' as a redirect URI.)
-    5. When updating the app's Manifest, insert the below code for "requiredResourceAccess" instead of following what the tutorial suggests.
+    * When updating the app's Manifest, insert the below code for **requiredResourceAccess** instead of following what the tutorial suggests.
 The below version also includes permissions for acting as an EWS Application.
         ```
             "requiredResourceAccess": [
             {